| Written by Mark Buzinkay

 Asset Agent has several great features that make it the perfect asset-tracking tool.
 These include real-time tracking and monitoring, RFID tag integration for accuracy and accountability, insights from predictive analytics, automated alerts and notifications to ensure proper management of assets, and more.

-Asset Agent also offers scalability depending on the size of the organisation or project requirements by providing a wide range of compatible hardware such as readers, antennas, and scanners.
-All of this can be integrated into existing systems or ERP software which makes Asset Agent a one-stop solution for all your asset tracking needs, especially for brownfield optimisation.
+Asset Agent also offers scalability depending on the size of the organisation or project requirements by providing a wide range of compatible hardware, such as readers, antennas, and scanners.
+All of this can be integrated into existing systems or ERP software, making Asset Agent a one-stop solution for all your asset tracking needs, especially for brownfield optimisation.

-Furthermore, Asset Agent provides access control capabilities to allow secure entry & exit of assets, as well as the ability to run reports and generate insights into the movement of assets that can be used for better inventory management.
-Asset Agent also has a mobile app component that allows users to monitor their asset's status from anywhere in real-time.
+Furthermore, Asset Agent provides access control capabilities to allow secure entry and exit of assets.
+It also allows users to run reports and generate insights into asset movement that can be used for better inventory management.
+Asset Agent also has a mobile app component that allows users to monitor their assets' status from anywhere in real time (learn more about real time location).

 These features allow Asset Agent to provide an unbeatable service when it comes to tracking and managing all types of assets, both large and small.
 It is ideal for businesses across various industries, including logistics and manufacturing.
 With its easy-to-use interface and comprehensive analytics capabilities, Asset Agent is sure to revolutionise the way you manage & track assets.